chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 <img src="/assets/images/nvidia-arm/gpt-compute.png">

 If there's no innovation and growth in the computing market, AI will suffer.
 Once compute power becomes saturating (yet again), training new AIs like GPT-3 will be ruled out or only available to select few.
 In the latter case, open and collaborative nature of AI research will die off.
 As of 2020, AI has the *potential* to solve some of the world's toughest problems including health and education.
 As compute saturates, AI will fail to achieve these '[grandiose objectives](https://en.wikipedia.org/wiki/AI_winter#The_Lighthill_report)' it set out for.
 This will lead to pessimism and another AI winter.

+## What Can be Done About This?

+ARM is up for sale, no question in that.
+Ideally, no chip manufacturer should buy ARM.
+If regulators think that Nvidia and ARM are not competitors and the deal will go fine, they will be up for a sucker punch.
+Regulators should ideally block this deal, but we all know how they powerful they are against commercial interests.
+ARM should probably be acquired by a software first company like Google, Microsoft or IBM.
+Microsoft and IBM/RedHat are a great fit because of their focus on open source<span class="margin-toggle sidenote-number"></span><span class="sidenote">Can't believe how things have changed for open source and MSFT/IBM.
+Topic for another day.</span> and compute on cloud.

+If Nvidia-ARM deal does go through, rest of the technology community<span class="margin-toggle sidenote-number"></span><span class="sidenote">Starting with smart phone ecosystem (Google, Apple, Samsung) and academic institutions.</span> should invest hard into [RISC-V](https://en.wikipedia.org/wiki/RISC-V), a truly open source alternative to ARM.
+Industry is likely to be set back by a few years because RISC-V doesn't have parity with ARM.
+As ARM becomes closed over the years, we can be pretty sure that people will find ways to make RISC-V better.

+Another way AI community can protect itself from another AI winter is to directly attack Nvidia's moot, CUDA.
+Community should come together and create an open source CUDA alternative.
+With an open source CUDA alternative, AI will not be exclusive to Nvidia and it will not be able to control AI ecosystem.
+AI community should ensure that compute software doesn't depend on a hardware manufacturer.

+## Conclusion

+In this post, we have discussed the history of AI and how compute power is important to the progress of AI.
+Nvidia played a key role in the current deep learning revolution in terms of both hardware and software.
+In the process, Nvidia has become a monopoly for AI compute.

+We have discussed the history of computers themselves and their architecture.
+We have inspected how Intel and AMD's x86 chips are getting irrelevant.
+Rise of smartphones lead to proliferation of ARM processors.
+We observed the business model of ARM and how it doesn't actually manufacture the chips.
+We also showed why ARM is the future of computers.

+We have also discussed why Nvidia's ARM acquisition is likely to be a disaster.
+This acquisition will cement Nvidia's position as a monopoly not only for AI, but also for computing in general.
+Since compute is important for AI's progress and monopolies don't perform, AI's progress may be hindered and cause another wave of pessimism of AI that is called AI winter.
+We have ended the discussion with what we could do about the whole situation.